FreshRSS/FreshRSS/docs/en/users/05_Configuration.md

 ### Retrieve a truncated stream from within FreshRSS

-The question comes up regularly, so we will try to clarify here how one can retrieve a truncated RSS feed with FreshRSS.
-Please note that the process is absolutely not "user friendly", but it works :)
+This question comes up regularly, so we'll try to clarify how one can retrieve a truncated RSS feed with FreshRSS.
+Please note that the process is absolutely not user friendly, but it works. :)

-Also know that this way you are generating much more traffic to the originating sites and that they might block you accordingly.
-The performance of FreshRSS is also negatively affected because you have to fetch the full article content one by one.
+Please be aware that this way you'll generate much more traffic to the originating sites, and they might block you accordingly.
+FreshRSS performance is also negatively affected, because you'll have to fetch the full article content one by one.
 So it's a feature to use sparingly!

-What is meant by "CSS path of articles on the original site" actually corresponds to the "path" consisting of IDs and classes (which in html, matches the id and class attributes) to retrieve only the interesting part that corresponds to the article.
+What's meant by "CSS path of articles on the original site" actually corresponds to the "path" consisting of IDs and classes (which in HTML, matches the id and class attributes) to retrieve only the interesting part that corresponds to the article.
 Ideally, this path starts with an id (which is unique to the page).

 #### Example: Rue89